2020 CONCACAF Women's U-20 Championship squads

 This is a list of the squads for the 2020 CONCACAF Women's U-20 Championship in Dominican Republic between February 22 and March 8, 2020.
 The 16 national teams involved in the tournament were required to register a squad of 20 players each; only players in these squads were eligible to take part in the tournament.

+The CONCACAF Women's U-20 Championship is a biennial international youth football championship organized by CONCACAF for the women's under-20 national teams of the North, Central American and Caribbean region.